 As the parent or guardian of this student, I have read the District’s Student Acceptable Use Policy and related procedures for technology, Internet and E-MAIL access.
 I understand that this access is designed for education purposes and that District schools have taken available precautions to eliminate access to controversial material.
 However, I also recognize it is impossible for District employees to restrict access to all controversial materials, and I will not hold District personnel responsible for materials this student may acquire on the network.
 Further, I accept full responsibility for supervision if and when my child’s use is not in a school setting.
 I hereby give my permission for the student named above to have Internet access and certify that the information contained on the form is correct.

-Consent for Use of Live@edu
+Consent for Use

-The Outlook Live e-mail solution is provided to your child by the District as part of the Live@edu service from Microsoft.
-By signing this form, you hereby accept and agree that your child’s rights to use the Outlook Live e-mail service, and other Live@edu services as the Kentucky Department of Education may provide over time, are subject to the terms and conditions set forth in District policy/procedure as provided, and that the data stored in such Live@edu services, including the Outlook Live e-mail service, is managed by the District pursuant to policy 08.2323 and accompanying procedures.
-You also understand that the Windows Live ID provided to your child can also be used to access other electronic services that provide features such as online storage and instant messaging.
-Use of those Microsoft services is subject to Microsoft’s standard consumer terms of use (the Windows Live Service Agreement),and data stored in those systems is managed pursuant to the Windows Live Service Agreement and the Microsoft Online Privacy Statement.
-Before your child can use those Microsoft services, he/she must accept the Windows Live service agreement and, in certain cases, obtain your consent.
+By signing this form, you hereby accept and agree that your child’s rights to use the electronic resources provided by the District and/or the Kentucky Department of Education (KDE) are subject to the terms and conditions set forth in District policy/procedure.
+Please also be advised that data stored in relation to such services is managed by the District pursuant to policy 08.2323 and accompanying procedures.
+You also understand that the e-mail address provided to your child can also be used to access other electronic services or technologies that may or may not be sponsored by the District, which provide features such as online storage, online communications and collaborations, and instant messaging.
+Use of those services is subject to either standard consumer terms of use or a standard consent model.
+Data stored in those systems, where applicable, may be managed pursuant to the agreement between KDE and designated service providers or between the end user and the service provider.
+Before your child can use online services, he/she must accept the service agreement and, in certain cases, obtain your consent.

 Parent or Guardian (please print) _______________________________________________________